turingschool/accelerated-mod-0/conditionals.md

 ```
 <div class="s-card">
   <h3><code>else</code> statements</h3>
-  <p>In an <code>irb</code> session, you'll build on the previous work you've done with the <code>age</code> variable.
-Write code that will print out the String "Welcome to the Website" only if the user is 21 or older.
+  <p>You will now build on the previous work you've done with the <code>age</code> variable; write code that will print out the String "Welcome to the Website" only if the user is 21 or older.
 If the user is under the age of 2, print out "How are you even on this device?".
 If the user is any other age, print out "You aren't quite old enough to visit, sorry!".</p>
 </div>
 <br>